Integrate with Apple Education features

 The Apple Find My iPhone/iPad service includes an Activation Lock feature.
 Activation Lock prevents non-authorized users from using or reselling a lost or stolen device that’s enrolled in DEP.

-When you use the ASM DEP Activation Lock security action, XenMobile can locate devices without requiring users to enable the Find My iPhone/iPad service.
+When you use the ASM DEP Activation Lock security action, Endpoint Management can locate devices without requiring users to enable the Find My iPhone/iPad service.
 When an Apple School Manager device is hard-reset or fully wiped, the user provides their Managed Apple ID and password to unlock the device.

 To release the lock from the console, click the security action Activation Lock Bypass.
-For information about bypassing an activation lock, see Bypass an iOS activation lock in the Security actions article.
+For information about bypassing an activation lock, see Bypass an iOS activation lock.
 The user also can leave the login blank and type the ASM DEP activation lock bypass code as the password.
 That information is available in Device Details, on the Properties tab.

 To set the activation lock, go to Manage > Devices, select the device, click Security, and then click ASM DEP Activation Lock.